ivlis/MagDots/README.md

 ### Copyright

-The program in written by Ivan Lisenkov.
+The program is written by Ivan Lisenkov.
 The analytical theory is developed by Ivan Lisenkov, Vasyl Tyberkevych and Andrei Slavin at The Department of Physics, Oakland University, Rochester, Michigan, USA.

 (C) 2015 Ivan Lisenkov